collective/collective.migrationhelpers/README.rst

 For example:

 remove_utility:
-    Remove an interface from all utility registrations.
+    Remove an interface from all utility and adapter registrations.
     There are several places where an interface like IKSSRegistry can have lodged itself.
     We need to find them all, otherwise you are not even able to see the ZMI when going to Plone 5.2.